Felix Mallard on Skincare, Sunlight, and the Spirituality of Surfing

 There's no instruction manual for the kind of attention Felix Mallard has received in the past few months—he'll be the first one to tell you that.
-Though the 22-year-old actor had more than a few projects under his belt before his breakout role in Ginny & Georgia, the show propelled Mallard to the kind of fame no one is prepared for.
-Within weeks of the show's release, Mallard's Instagram following exploded from 90k followers to his current 3 million.
-But speaking with Mallard one-on-one, it's clear he's grateful for the praise but more interested in the show's message and bringing humanity to his role as Marcus.
+Though the 22-year-old actor had more than a few projects under his belt before this his breakout role in Ginny & Georgia, the show propelled Mallard to the kind of fame no one is prepared for.
+Within weeks of the show's release, Mallard's Instagram following exploded from 90k followers to his current three million.
+But speaking with Mallard one-on-one, it's clear he's grateful for the praise but more interested in the show's message and social responsibility.
 In fact, he's happiest working, playing with his band Enemies Alike, or sipping some quality coffee before surfing.
-You can expect to see a lot more of Mallard soon, both immediately with his storyline on Zoey's Extraordinary Playlist, but also in the future as his humble approach to his career is one that tends to go far.
+You can expect to see a lot more of Mallard soon, both immediately with a storyline on Zoey's Extraordinary Playlist, but also in the future as his brand of humble craftsmanship is one that tends to go far.
 You might even call him the proverbial boy next door—literally, in the case of his Ginny & Georgia character.

 Here, Mallard opens up about the connection between music and acting, his dream day off, and how he stays mentally and physically sharp.